 Azfar Rayan: Anything for your fans at GamesCreed?

 Nathan Wooten: Thank you for taking the time to read this!
 Hopefully, you found this enjoyable or even inspirational if you want to create games of your own!
 Please go check out Toaster Defense on Steam.
-I’ve worked really hard on it, and am always open to constructive criticism!
+I’ve worked really hard on it and am always open to constructive criticism!

-Keep up with for the latest in the gaming industry by checking our gaming news and game reviews, and also follow us on Twitter.
+Keep up with the latest in the gaming industry by checking our gaming news and game reviews, and also follow us on Twitter.